ResearchComputing/CUmulus_tutorials/tutorial1/README.md

 <img src="images/instance_config.png" width="70%" />
 </p>

-* For the remaining screens -- _Configuration_, _Server Group_, _Scheduler Hings_, and _Metadata_ -- leave these as defaults, as they are extra, optional configuration for the instances.
+* For the remaining screens -- _Configuration_, _Server Group_, _Scheduler Hints_, and _Metadata_ -- leave these as defaults, as they are extra, optional configuration for the instances.

 ---